Norway: Court of Appeal Challenges Deductions for Intra-Group Services in DHL Case

 • Documenting intragroup services in detail.

-Multinational companies should review and strengthen their transfer pricing policies and documentation to avoid adverse tax adjustments.
+Multinational companies should review and strengthen their Transfer Pricing policies and documentation to avoid adverse tax adjustments.

 Source: TPCases